What are HD Glasses?

-HD glasses improve lingering vision issues that are present after LASIK and other refractive eye surgeries.
+HD glasses improve lingering vision issues after LASIK and other refractive eye surgeries.

-If you decide to invest in wavefront lenses, your doctor will measure your eyes with the Zeiss i.Profiler Plus.
+If you invest in wavefront lenses, your doctor will measure your eyes with the Zeiss i.Profiler Plus.
 This is a three-in-one automated device designed to measure three factors:

 - Refractive error

 - Higher-order aberrations

 This data is gathered and sent to the optical lab that manufactures these custom-made HD lenses.

 Studies show drivers driving at night wearing wavefront lenses detected, recognized, and reacted to a pedestrian on the side of the road 20 feet sooner than when wearing conventional glasses.1